 George J. Relias has extensive experience in corporate real estate matters involving large fortune 500 firms.
 His experience ranges from managing tax appeal work for national clients to managing and administering multi-site portfolios.

-Mr. Relias was a partner at Relias & Tsonis, LLC, Fisk Kart Katz and Regan, Ltd and of-counsel with the Enterprise Law Group, LLC.
-He was involved with all aspects of real estate tax appeals and assessment law.
-He has helped reduce the tax liabilities for most asset classes, including retail, industrial, office, hotels, and multi-family properties.
+Prior to forming the Relias Law Group, Mr. Relias was a partner with the law firms of Relias & Tsonis LLC and Fisk Kart Katz and Regan, Ltd, and of-counsel with the Enterprise Law Group, where he was involved with all aspects of real estate tax appeals and assessment law.
+He has helped reduce the tax liabilities for most asset classes, including retail, industrial, office, hotels and multi-family properties.

-Mr. Relias has been very active in applying technology to the real estate field.
-He helped develop a management tool to help corporations track, plan, and monitor their real estate obligations, including real property tax assessment information.
-These technology tools were implemented and used by SBC/Ameritech, Chrysler, CenturyLink (formerly Qwest Communications) and United Healthcare, among others.
+Mr. Relias has been highly effective in applying technology to the real estate field.
+For example, he helped develop a management tool to help property owners track, plan and monitor their real estate obligations, including real property tax assessment information, which was then successfully implemented and used by SBC/Ameritech, Chrysler, CenturyLink (formerly Qwest Communications) and United Healthcare, among others.

-Mr. Relias is a licensed Managing Real Estate Broker as well as a member of the Chicago Association of Realtors – Commercial Forum, Illinois State Bar Association and Hellenic Bar Association.
-He received his undergraduate degree from Marquette University in Milwaukee, Wisconsin and a Juris Doctor from The John Marshall Law School in Chicago, Illinois.
+In addition to being a licensed Illiinois Attorney, Mr. Relias is a licensed Managing Real Estate Broker as well as a member of the Chicago Association of Realtors, and the Chicago Hellenic Bar Associations.
+He received his undergraduate degree from Marquette University and a Juris Doctor from The John Marshall Law School in Chicago, Illinois.